Houston Car Accident Lawyer

 What is Personal Injury Protection Coverage?

 Personal injury protection covers medical expenses such as ambulance rides, doctor visits, and therapy, lost wages due to injuries, and other expenses that resulted from injuries sustained in a car accident.
-It is important to note that PIP is known as a no fault benefit.
+It is important to note that PIP is known as a no-fault benefit.
 This means that you can make a PIP claim on your policy regardless of who was at fault for the accident.

 Under Texas law, whenever you take out an insurance policy, the insurance company must give you the option of including personal injury protection (PIP) coverage in your policy.
 If you decline PIP coverage, you are required to sign a waiver, explicitly waiving the coverage option.

-Resources for Car Accidents in Texas
+Resources for Car Accidents in Houston

 This website provides information on the civil court process and gives you access to cases results, forms, court rules, information for jurors, and other important services.
 The Harris County civil court is located at: